 Gutters have one job: to guide rainwater off your roof and straight down the drain.
 Despite their importance, though, it can be all too easy to forget about them until something goes wrong.
-If your gutters become clogged or broken, the results can be serious: not only could you end up with structural damage, the resulting damp can cause health issues for you and your family.
+If your gutters become clogged or broken, the results can be serious.
+Not only could you end up with structural damage, the resulting damp can cause health issues for you and your family.

 Leaking gutter joints are another common problem: in fact, leaking gutters are the most common cause of isolated damp in homes across the UK.
 Leaks can occur when bits of debris get caught in the joints, or simply from general wear and tear.
-If you’re experiencing damp in your property, it’s a good idea to check your gutters before you do anything else to see if that’s what’s causing the problem.
+If you’re experiencing dampness in your property, it’s a good idea to check your gutters before you do anything else to see if that’s what’s causing the problem.

-How to fix damaged or blocked gutters – If you have damaged or blocked guttering, the easiest way to clear it is to call in the professionals – they’ll be able to advise on everything from clearing debris to showing you how to repair plastic gutter seams.
+If you have damaged or blocked guttering, the easiest way to clear it is to call in the professionals.
+They’ll be able to advise on everything from clearing debris to showing you how to repair plastic gutter seams.
 They’ll need a ladder that reaches the roof, some thick gloves, a garden hose, a long piece of stiff wire, some small plastic garden bags to drop the debris into, and a scooping tool.
 If your gutters are made from a synthetic material such as PVC, make sure they don’t use a metal scraping tool, as this can cause damage and lead to more costly gutter repairs in the future.

 Once they identify a blockage, they’ll start by removing any big pieces of debris from the gutter with the scoop.
 If the blockage is in your downpipe, they’ll use the wire to make a hole in the middle of the blockage.
 The next step is to run the water from the hose down the hole, which should start to clear the debris away.
 Once they’ve cleared the gutter, aim a hose onto your roof to make sure the water’s running freely – this will help you to identify any split or broken gutter seams.
 If you spot a problem, you’ll need to start thinking about booking in some more extensive gutter repairs.

 If you do have leaking gutter joints it’s important to get them repaired as soon as possible.
-Sometimes, removing the section of guttering and cleaning between the joint can fix the issue, as dirt can force your gutters apart.
+Sometimes, removing the section of guttering and cleaning between the joints can fix the issue, as dirt can force your gutters apart.
 If there are cracks, they need to be filled in with sealant.
 This works for both PVC and metal guttering.
 Begin by having the area that needs to be repaired cleaned, and washing away any grime.
 Apply the sealant along the crack, ensuring that no gaps are left uncovered.

 If your neighbourhood has a lot of trees and debris is unavoidable, you can install a gutter guard.
 These act as a filter, catching leaves and preventing them from entering your gutters and downpipes while still catching the water.
 Although the guards won’t stop all debris from entering your gutters (you’ll still need to clean them at least once a year) they will keep the larger, more dangerous pieces from causing blockages, flooding, leakages, and sagging.